 How to Verify your Mobile Search Performance

 Verifying your mobile search performance isn’t difficult.
-Login to Google Webmasters, navigate to Search Traffic > Search Analytics, modify your filter and date range, and you can see how you’re site is trending.
+Login to Google Search Console, navigate to Search Traffic > Search Analytics, modify your filter and date range, and you can see how you’re site is trending.
 You can view both your clicks and the impressions.
 As you can see with our site, we were fairly consistent until the new responsive design recently provided a nice boost.

 Google simply prefers responsive design.
 This is evidenced on the various search engine algorithm iterations over time, and particularly in this most recent change.
 Responsive design makes it easier for Google to crawl, index, and organize your site.
 Download Marketo’s Definitive Guide to Mobile Marketing for additional information.